 Epidemiological data refers to the US, unless otherwise specified.

-- Amebic cysts are excreted in stool → contaminate drinking water or food
+- Amebic cysts are excreted in stool and can contaminate drinking water or food

 - Transmission may also occur through sexual contact.

 - Infection typically occurs following travel to endemic regions such as the tropics and subtropics.

 - Life cycle: ingestion of mature cysts → excystation in the small intestine → cysts divide into 4 and then 8 → noninvasive colonization of the colon by trophozoites (may lead to intestinal and extraintestinal disease) → trophozoites encyst → the cysts are excreted (along with trophozoites) → cysts are reingested by the same patient or spread to another individual.